exercism/javascript/exercises/concept/train-driver/.docs/instructions.md

 ## 2. Move the first two elements to the end of the array

-At this point, you are starting to get a feel for your friend's data and how it's used in the logistics program.
-The train ID system works by assigning the locomotive an ID of `1` and then assigning the remainder of the wagons a randomly chosen ID greater than `1`.
+At this point, you are starting to get a feel for the data and how it's used in the logistics program.
+The ID system always assigns the locomotive an ID of **1**, with the remainder of the wagons in the train assigned a randomly chosen ID greater than **1**.

-But then your friend had to connect two new wagons to the train and forgot to update the system!
-Now the first two wagons in the `array` have to be moved to the back of the train, or everything will be out of order.
+Your friend had to connect two new wagons to the train and forgot to update the system!
+Now, the first two wagons in the train `array` have to be moved to the end, or everything will be out of order.

-Your friend would be really grateful to you for fixing their mistake.
+Linus would be really grateful to you for fixing their mistakes.

 Implement a function `fixListOfWagons` that accepts an array of the id of each wagon.
-It `return` an `array` where the 2 first elements repositioned to the end of the `array` and the locomotive is added to the front.
+It `return` an `array` where the 2 first elements repositioned to the end of the `array` so that the locomotive can be in the front.

 ```javascript
 eachWagonsID = [2, 5, 1, 7, 4, 12, 6, 3, 13];